Kat Cammack: Caucus memberships

-During a speech on the House floor after the sixth failed attempt to elect Kevin McCarthy as House speaker on January 4, 2023, Cammack claimed without evidence that Democrats were drinking alcohol during the vote.
+During a speech on the House floor after the sixth failed attempt to elect Kevin McCarthy as House speaker on January 4, 2023, Cammack claimed without evidence that Democrats were drinking alcohol and eating popcorn during the vote.
 She said, "diversity of thought is a good thing.
 But they want us divided.
 They want us to fight each other.
-That has been made clear by the popcorn and blankets and alcohol that is comin' over there".
+That much has been made clear by the popcorn and blankets and alcohol that is comin' over there".
 She reiterated the claim the next day on Fox News.

 Political positions

 2020 presidential election and storming of the U.S. Capitol

 Cammack was one of 139 representatives who voted on January 7, 2021, to overturn the results of the 2020 presidential election.
 On the House floor, she said the January 6 attacks "furthermore resolved" her objection to the certification process and that, as representatives of the people, members of Congress must stand for a free and fair election.
 Numerous inquiries have found no evidence that the election was unfree or unfair to an extent that changed its outcome.